k9w/pizza-parlor/README.md

 NOTE: This section does not specify which features have been implemented thus far.
 It only outlines what the program is supposed to do.

+The following pseudocode describes my plan for how the web app will work.

 ```
+Business Logic

+Declare a pizza.
+Choose one topping from three or more options.
+Choose a size from three or more options.
+Calculate a total price based on prices for each topping and size.

+User Interface Logic

+Menu header

+Show radio buttons for
+ - Toppings with prices
+ - Sizes with prices

+Submit button

+Show final pizza with total price.

 ```